-Modification of Arbitral Awards
+Modification Of Arbitral Awards

 This article charts the judicial trend in respect of modification or variance of arbitral awards by courts under the Indian arbitration regime and comments on the need for legislative amendments to avoid divergent views taken by courts.